1. Developer Environment Setup

 Then when sending the request, you should see a popup which will let you login to the DINA application.

-5.3.
+6.3.
 Logout of Session

 Sometimes you might need to login as a different user for testing, the instructions for clearing your sessions are below:

 To logout of your session on the Bruno application, go to the collection settings by using the gear icon at the top right of the screen, then click Auth to access the authentication settings.
-At the bottom of the page there is a button to clear the session.
+At the bottom of the page there is a button to clear the cache.

-5.4.
+6.4.
 Headers

 Most of the API POST requests require a specific "Content-Type" header.
 The following headers are setup to be inherited to each request inside of the DINA so they do not need to be setup for each request.

-Table 3.
+Table 4.
 Common Headers

 Key Value Description